 2. Your child will have help researching schools and managing expectations.

 A college consultant can help your child differentiate between a dream school and a “right fit” college, then give your student an actionable roadmap to get there.
-This includes help with high school course selection, extracurricuriculars, summer programs, and more.
+This includes help with high school course selection, extracurriculars, summer programs, and more.

-When it comes time for your child to finalize their college list, their college consultant will help assure it’s balanced with enough target, reach, and safety schools.
+When it comes time for your child to finalize their college list, their college consultant will help ensure it’s balanced with enough target, reach, and safety schools.
 Landis says it’s common for students to come to her with unbalanced lists, including far too many reach schools.

 “Research schools, looking at their admissions rate, manage your own expectations, and look at your own test scores versus the acceptance rate at those schools,” she explained.